Intershop Blog

 The shift from single-channel to omnichannel is the logical outcome of increasing digital adoption in the B2B space.
 Companies have gradually adapted to more remote and self-serve sales models, following their customers' lead, and accelerated the process through the disruption of the past year and a half.
 As a result, digitally-enabled B2B omnichannel marketing has become the holy grail for today's B2B companies.

-Let's explore the key differences between each type of marketing model:
+Let's explore the key differences between each type of sales model:

 E-commerce has become a defining pillar of the omnichannel mix due to the rise of the "digital buyer" who does their online research and uses digital content to finalise their vendor list.
 This has been all to the benefit of B2B companies: up to 83% of B2B leaders say omnichannel marketing equals or exceeds traditional methods' ability to prospect and secure new business—a rise of 54% from 2020.